Tan Mu: Signal

 152.5 x 183 cm (60 x 72 in)

-Signal 04 (Norway) centers on the dense mesh of submarine cable systems that fringe the Norwegian coast, embedding the region within the digital currents of the North and Baltic Seas.
-As a gateway to the Arctic, Norway anchors the infrastructural frontier of future polar data routes.
-Linking Denmark, Sweden, Finland, Estonia, and beyond, the cables sketch the edge of land through loops and convergences that ripple across the sea.
+Signal 04 (Norway) centers on the dense distribution of submarine cable systems along the Norwegian coast, embedding the region within the data corridors of the North and Baltic Seas.
+As a northern gateway, Norway anchors the infrastructural frontier of emerging Arctic pathways.
+Reaching toward Denmark, Sweden, Finland, Estonia, and beyond, the cables outline the shoreline through loops and junctions that extend seaward.

 Signal 04 (Norway), 2025 (detail)